EleveNine/art-institute/README.md

 # Art Institute of Chicago
 Simple test project with Clean Architecture, MVVM + UiState, Kotlin Coroutines and Flow.

-Based on the public API provided Art Institute of Chicago: [API Docs Link](https://api.artic.edu/docs/#introduction)
+Based on the public API provided by the Art Institute of Chicago: [API Docs Link](https://api.artic.edu/docs/#introduction)

 Consider this project as demonstration of known technologies and methodologies.